What Are Computer Glasses — And Do They Help?

 Magnification

-Another school of thought suggest that everyone — even those with perfect vision — can benefit from some magnification when they use a computer hour after hour.
+Another school of thought suggests that everyone — even those with perfect vision — can benefit from some magnification when they use a computer hour after hour.
 That seems likely to me, but unmagnified computer glasses may work fine for younger users.

 Those differing opinions are why it’s important to decide whether you want your computer glasses to provide magnification.
 If you aren’t sure, I suggest you choose ones with at least a slight magnification.
 This can be +1.00 diopters or less or as much as +3.50, just like regular reading glasses.